 The Kensington Colleges comprise Basser College, Goldstein College and Philip Baxter College.
 They house 450 men and women students, as well as tutorial and administrative staff members.
-Fees are payable on a session basis.
+Some aspects of traditional College life are maintained in an atmosphere which emphasises co-operation and mutual respect.
 Apply in writing to the Master, PO Box 24, Kensington, NSW 2033.